gaoliangs/MLRE/README.md

 ## Features

 - **Handling ILS and Homoplasy**: Optimized to manage the challenges posed by both Incomplete Lineage Sorting (ILS) and homoplasy, ensuring more accurate tree estimation.
-- **Initial Tree Generation**: Supports methods like Triplet-joining and linear programming for generating initial trees or using trees from existing research.
 - **Maximum-Likelihood Model**: A probabilistic model is used to compute maximum likelihood values for various tree topologies, ensuring a reliable fit to the data.
 - **Heuristic Search Optimization**: Efficient heuristic search techniques are employed to find the optimal tree topology, even for large and complex datasets.